- Harvard Sciences and Technology (HST) Faculty, MD Alumnus

 - BA in Chemistry and Physics, Harvard College, 1971

 - John A. and George L. Hartford Fellow

 Dr. Cohen focuses on the application of physics and engineering to solve problems in biology and medicine, particularly in developing cardiovascular diagnostic and therapeutic technologies.
 He has developed a noninvasive measurement of microvolt level fluctuations in electrocardiographic signals to identify individuals at risk for sudden cardiac death form heart rhythm disturbances.
-Cambridge Heart, Incorporated, a company that Dr. Cohen helped found, has commercialized this technology, called the measurement of microvolt T-wave alternans.
+Cambridge Heart, Incorporated, a company that Dr. Cohen helped found, has commercialized this technology, which is called the “measurement of microvolt T-wave alternans.”
 The technology has been successfully tested in a wide range of international clinical trials and is being introduced into widespread clinical practice.

 A full list of Dr. Cohen’s publications can be found on his website.